Thank you for speaking out

 Thank you to our partners

-A big thank you to the following organisations who are supporting #March4Women 2021: Centenary Action Group / The Fawcett Society / Free Periods / Friends of the Earth / Greenpeace / Lean In / Muslim Women’s Network / She Changes Climate / Stylist / Unison / Wen (Women’s Environmental Network) / White Ribbon Campaign / WomanKind / Women for Refugee Women / WI
+A big thank you to the following organisations who supported #March4Women 2021: Centenary Action Group / The Fawcett Society / Free Periods / Friends of the Earth / Greenpeace / Lean In / Muslim Women’s Network / She Changes Climate / Stylist / Unison / Wen (Women’s Environmental Network) / White Ribbon Campaign / WomanKind / Women for Refugee Women / WI

-#March4Women 2021 is supported by players of the People’s Postcode Lottery.
+#March4Women 2021 was supported by players of the People’s Postcode Lottery.

 The women in the pictures

 The women featured in the photos above are:

 (‘So now we demand/We become the global champion’) Jade Begay is a climate activist in the USA.
 Her Indigenous Environmental Network offers solutions, such as restoring coastal areas or sponsoring solar projects, with the aim of restoring the ecological balance on our planet.
 She says: “If the earth dies, part of my identity dies with it.”

 (‘For more women in leadership in all their diversity’) Neelam Kumari is a health worker in Bihar, India.
 She says: “I love the fact that the acronym of my job title means hope in the Hindi language.
 I feel like a symbol of hope.”